dependency pinning npm

 npm install --min-release-age 7

+In this example the updates without pinned versions would only apply if a new version had been published for at least 7 days.
 The malicious Axios versions were only live for a few hours before being removed from the npm registry.
 A delay of just one day would have prevented exposure to this.

 The limits of npm audit